 This study uses the audit method to examine the effects of race, gender, and criminal history on housing outcomes.
 Testers, exhibiting characteristics suggestive of race and gender and disclosing one of three offenses, placed phone calls to rental property owners across the Midwest to inquire about renting a property.
 We found powerful negative effects for those with a criminal record seeking apartments, regardless of whether the offense was sexual or drug-related.

-Davis, Rindcy E. and Douglas N. Evans (2018).
-Associations Between Mass Incarceration and Community Health in New York City.
-Public Health, 161: 43-48.
 Incarceration has escalated over the past four decades in the United States, creating a number of negative consequences for individuals, families, and communities.
 This study seeks to identify the associations between mass incarceration and health behaviors/perceptions on a neighborhood level.
-Using the street intercept method, we collected in-person survey data from residents in two New York City neighborhoods (one in the South Bronx and the other in Northern Manhattan) with similar levels of social disadvantage but significantly…
+Using the street intercept method, we collected in-person survey data from residents in two New York City neighborhoods (one in the South Bronx and the other in Northern Manhattan) with similar levels of social disadvantage but significantly different rates of jail admission.
+Respondents in both neighborhoods self-reported similar ratings of their physical health.
+Significant differences between neighborhoods include incidence of fast food consumption over the past week, alcohol use over the last 3 months, and perceptions of the occurrence of teen pregnancy in the neighborhood.
+This study hopes to inform future researchers and interventionists about associations between mass incarceration and health-related behaviors/perceptions to facilitate consideration of this increasingly common social factor as a determinant of community health in future research.

-Michelle Cubellis, Douglas N. Evans, and Adam G. Fera (2018).
-Sex Offender Stigma: An Exploration of Vigilantism against Sex Offenders.
-Deviant Behavior, published online before print, January 2, 2018.
 The current study compiles open-source news reports involving vigilantes who targeted individuals because of their status as a sex offender (SO) or their suspected involvement in a sex offense.
 The Sex Offender-Vigilante database includes 279 separate incidents of vigilantism against SOs, ranging from the dissemination of unsanctioned fliers to murder.
-Results indicate that the stigmatization that convicted SOs experience is so pervasive that it extends even to individuals suspected of having committed…
+Results indicate that the stigmatization that convicted SOs experience is so pervasive that it extends even to individuals suspected of having committed a sexual offense.

 Reducing the stigmatization of formerly incarcerated individuals is important because if they view themselves positively, it can improve their reentry and life trajectory.